White Chickpeas

 The Indian Slow Cooker (2nd ed.
 2018), Anupy Singla

-¹ Instant Pot, Slow Cooker Program.
-America’s Test Kitchen and other have raised questions about whether an Instant Pot can perform recipes for slow cookers.
-The Instant Pot can do dried chickpeas.
+2. America’s Test Kitchen and other cooking books and sites have raised questions about whether an Instant Pot can perform recipes for slow cookers.
+The Instant Pot can do dried chickpeas in the Slow Cooker mode.
 I use smaller amounts (under 3 cups).
 I soak these legumes in the Instant Pot, and add more water to cover the beans if the soaked beans have swelled above the surface.
 I follow with a quick soak – cooking the legumes on Pressure Cooker High for one or two minutes, and let the pressure drop naturally.
-Then, and while the beans and cooking water are hot, I start the slow cooker program on High (More in some models), cooking with the pressure cooker lid with pressure release valve left open.
-6 hours on High cooks thoroughly.
+Then, and while the beans and cooking water are hot, I start the slow cooker program on High (or “More” in some models), cooking with the pressure cooker lid with pressure release valve left open.
+6 hours in Slow Cooker mode on High cooks quick-soaked dry beans, including chickpeas, thoroughly.

 Leave a Reply